What is a payment gateway?

 A payment gateway is a payments service that when integrated with a merchant’s platform becomes the channel that is used to make and receive payments.
 This technology includes the Point of sale (POS) terminals and physical card-reading devices that you would see being used in brick and mortar stores as well as the payment processing portals (the checkout portals) that merchants use in their online stores.

-Recently, even physical brick and mortar stores have started accepting phone-based payments by making use of QR codes or Near Field Communication (NFC) technology.
+Recently, even physical brick and mortar stores have started accepting phone-based payments by making use of safe QR codes or Near Field Communication (NFC) technology.

 There even are payment gateways existing that specialize in facilitating payments in cryptocurrencies like Bitcoin, Ethereum, Ripple, Litecoin, etc.